With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreJewish Family Service Of Northeastern Pennsylvania is a mental health treatment center in Scranton, PA, located at 615 Jefferson Avenue, 18510 zip code area.
 Jewish Family Service Of Northeastern Pennsylvania provides outpatient treatment.
-Jewish Family Service Of Northeastern Pennsylvania offers individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults, seniors 65 or older and adults.
-Additional services at Jewish Family Service Of Northeastern Pennsylvania consist of suicide prevention services, psychosocial rehabilitation services and family psychoeducation.
+Jewish Family Service Of Northeastern Pennsylvania offers cognitive behavioral therapy, trauma therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Additional services at Jewish Family Service Of Northeastern Pennsylvania consist of court-ordered outpatient treatment, case management and psychosocial rehabilitation services.

 Learn MoreNortheast Counseling Services is one of mental health facilities in Hazleton, Pennsylvania, located at 750 East Broad Street, 18201 zip code.
 Northeast Counseling Services provides partial hospitalization/day treatment and outpatient treatment.
-Northeast Counseling Services provides group therapy, couples/family therapy and activity therapy to seniors 65 or older, adults and children / adolescents.
-Additional services provided at Northeast Counseling Services include mentoring/peer support/consumer-run services, case management and psychosocial rehabilitation services.
+Northeast Counseling Services provides activity therapy, individual psychotherapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Additional services provided at Northeast Counseling Services include mentoring/peer support/consumer-run services, case management and family psychoeducation.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.